-We considered accuracy of revenues relating to prepaid We obtained an understanding, evaluated the design, tested mobile services as a key audit matter because of the the implementation and operating effectiveness of (i) the complexity of the IT systems, significance of volumes of general IT controls, automated controls, interfaces, and data processed by the IT systems and updation of tariff system generated reports relevant for revenue recognition by involving our IT specialist; (ii) control over tariff plan Refer note 2.16 "Revenue recognition" for accounting configuration in the relevant IT systems; and (iii) control over policies, note 3.2.a 'Revenue recognition and validation of rate charged in call data records (CDRs) with applying the Company's accounting policies' and note 21 We tested reconciliations between prepaid application on disclosures related to Revenue from operations in the systems with general ledger, and performed verification of revenue recognised and deferred revenue.
+We obtained an understanding, evaluated the design, tested the implementation and operating effectiveness of (i) the general IT controls, automated controls, interfaces, and system generated reports relevant for revenue recognition by involving our IT specialist; (ii) control over tariff plan configuration in the relevant IT systems; and (iii) control over validation of rate charged in call data records (CDRs) with price masters.

+We tested reconciliations between prepaid application systems with general ledger, and performed verification of revenue recognised and deferred revenue.